-The actual term “gig economy” originated from the name for live musical performances – in that sense, the term “gigs” was first used by jazz musicians in 1915, or even 1905.
+The actual term “gig economy” originated from the name for live musical performances – in that sense, the term “gigs” was first used by jazz musicians in 1915, or even 1905, to describe musical engagement.

 Considering that it was the recession that drove people to take on part-time or temporary work, one could say that the post-2009 gig economy may have thrived for similar reasons to its unofficial counterparts from the 18th and 19th centuries.